lammps/lammps/doc/src/Run_options.rst

 .. versionadded:: TBD

 Write out some info about the restart file and and immediately exit.
 This is the same operation as if the following 2-line input script were
 run:

 .. code-block:: LAMMPS

    read_restart restartfile
-   info system group compute fix keyword ...
+   info system group compute fix

 The specified restartfile name may contain the wild-card character "\*".
 The restartfile name may also contain the wild-card character "%".
 The